nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons.md

         version: '1'
 ---
 {{! excerpt}}
-This chapter presents list of Nuxeo Packages available on the Nuxeo Marketplace for the latest version of the Nuxeo Platform.
+This chapter presents the list of Nuxeo Packages available on the Nuxeo Marketplace, for the latest version of the Nuxeo Platform.
 {{! /excerpt}}

 {{! multiexcerpt name='MP-packages-list'}}